AlejandroDelToroAcosta/Practica1.0/README.md

 ### Execution

-To execute the application, in the "prediction-provider" module, the user must add their personal apiKey as arguments to connect with the openweathermap API, along with the URL to connect with the broker.
+To execute the application, in the "prediction-provider" module, the user must add their personal openweather apiKey as arguments to connect with the openweathermap API, along with the URL to connect with the broker.

-In the "reservation-provider" module the user must add as an argument the url to conect to the broker.
+In the "reservation-provider" module the user must add as an argument the url to conect to the broker and the root directory to create the datalake directory.

 The "datalake-builder" must receive as parameter the url to connect to the broker.